-At Unisson we know how important it is to feel a sense of fulfillment from day-to-day activities.
+At Unisson we know how important it is to feel a sense of fulfilment from day-to-day activities.
 We also understand that no one person is the same.
-With that in mind, we offer both center-based and community-based services with endless opportunities.
+With that in mind, we offer both centre-based and community-based services with endless opportunities.
 You tell us what you enjoy doing and we will work with you to develop a plan.

 Feeling connected to your community is important to your happiness and sense of wellbeing.

 Unisson Disability will support you in taking part in activities that you enjoy, giving you the opportunity to meet and mix with people who share your interests.
 That means you don’t have to attend a day program if you don’t want to.
 Examples of community participation that Unisson Disability might help with are outings to the cinema, park or museum, perhaps playing a sport, shopping, joining a club or going on holiday.